tapjs/tapjs/README.md

 If pattern is a regular expression, and found is a string, then verify that the string matches the pattern.

+If the pattern is a string, and found is a string, then verify that the pattern occurs within the string somewhere.

 If pattern is an object, the verify that the found object contains all the keys in the pattern, and that all of the found object's values match the corresponding fields in the pattern.